Myfza/Top-Multifunction-AI/README.md

-# 🤖 Comprehensive Analysis of Leading AI Tools 2025
-*In-depth Research and Evaluation by Muhammad Yusuf Aditiya*
+# 🧠 2025 Multifunction AI Research Report: Evaluation, Comparison, and Insights*In-depth Research and Evaluation by Muhammad Yusuf Aditiya*

 ## ⚠️ Disclaimer
 This research represents independent analysis based on hands-on experience using various AI platforms.
 The assessments and recommendations in this document reflect objective evaluation of performance, features, and user experience from each AI tool that has been comprehensively tested.